Ausia, Pakistan

-A main road links Ausia with Malkot (Hazara, KPK) leads further to Ayubia and Abbottabad.
-Another link road, Ausia-Dehla Road, connects the Upper Kohala Road with the Lower Kohala Road (Phagwari, Alyot, Topa) starts from the main bazaar of Ausia, called 'Parao'.

-During the (British Raj), the 'Parao' served as a resting place for the troops, including high command, en-route to Kashmir and India.
-Situated here is the 'Jamia Masjid Ausia' (Murree's 1st grand mosque comprising a vast space for a number of worshipers).
-This spacious Masjid has been rebuilt with generous contributions from the residents.
+A main road links Ausia with Malkot, and further to Ayubia and Abbottabad.
+Another link road, Ausia-Dehla Road, connects the Upper Kohala Road with the Lower Kohala Road, and starts at Parao, the main bazaar of Ausia.
+During the British Raj, the Parao served as a resting place for the troops, including high command, en-route to Kashmir and India.